 You want to get a different sound and response from your instrument

 If you've had the same strings on your violin for over a year, it may be time to switch them out.
 Old strings will eventually start to sound dull.
-The repeated tension from tuning and bowing strings slowly wears them out.
+Plus, the repeated tension from tuning and bowing slowly wears them out.
 Combine that with oxidation, and after a while, they lose their life and resonance.
 Simply replacing old strings on your violin will immediately put new life back into it.

 In addition, if you're not happy with the tone you have now, changing to a different brand of strings can make a world of difference.
 There are all kinds of strings designed that cater to different player's needs and wants.

 Manufacturers produce strings with different properties ideal for different situations.
 Some can give your violin a rich sound that blends well in an orchestra.
-In contrast, other strings offer a brighter tone more fit for soloistic performances.
+In contrast, other strings offer a brighter tone for more soloistic performances.
 With so many options available, it's easy to customize your sound.
 Try experimenting with different sets and see which ones fit your needs best.

 2. Upgrading Your Bow

 The bow plays a vital role in the sound of your instrument.
 Playing your violin actually causes the bow to vibrate as well as the strings.
 Dense materials like fiberglass or plastic will absorb and insulate sound rather than resonate.